An amazing vegan wild garlic spread, sunflower seeds, and lemon juice, this is so good you will end up putting it on top of everything.

 - 1 tablespoon lemon juice or more to taste

-- 1 level teaspoon salt
+- 1 teaspoon fine sea salt

-- Add the nut milk, oil, lemon juice, salt and the finely chopped wild garlic and process until you obtain a paste.
-Adjust the taste with more lemon juice and salt if necessary.
+- Blend: Add the nut milk, oil, lemon juice, salt, and the finely chopped wild garlic and process until you obtain a paste.
+Scrape the walls of the food processor a few times in between.